 ASSOCIATION BETWEEN BASELINE CVD AND COVID-19

-There is substantial evidence of an association between cardiovascular disease risk factors of hypertension, diabetes, prior CAD, and the risk and severity of COVID-19 infection.
+There is substantial evidence of an association between cardiovascular disease (CVD) risk factors of hypertension, diabetes, prior CAD and the risk and severity of COVID-19 infection.

 Until more data with larger numbers of patients are available, it seems reasonable to consider all patients with history of CVD, hypertension or diabetes at higher risk.
-We consider this risk likely to be highest for patients with these risk factors, older age, known history of heart failure, or clinically significant valvular disease.
+Risk is likely to be highest for patients with these risk factors: older age, known history of heart failure, or clinically significant valvular disease.

-Furthermore, given the association with more severe disease and increased risk for acute myocardial injury, we advise early clinical evaluation for any suspect symptoms.
+Furthermore, given the association with more severe disease and increased risk for acute myocardial injury, early clinical evaluation for any suspect symptoms is advised.